18 Top-Rated Tourist Attractions in Limerick

 The Cliffs of Moher and O'Brian's Tower

-The Burren section of your fun day trip also offers plenty of great opportunities for photos and memorable selfies.
-You'll take in some of the country's most dramatic scenery-it's largely made of rugged karst and resembles the surface of the moon-as well as such popular tourist sites as Bunratty Castle; the quaint village of Doolin, famous for its traditional Irish music; and a drive past Galway Bay.
+The Burren section offers plenty of great opportunities for photos and memorable selfies.
+You'll take in some of the country's most dramatic scenery-it's largely made of rugged karst and resembles the surface of the moon-as well as such popular tourist sites such as Bunratty Castle; the quaint village of Doolin, famous for its traditional Irish music; and a drive past Galway Bay.

 Torc Waterfall, The Ring of Kerry